Bertha Calloway

 Bertha Calloway (July 14, 1925 – November 25, 2017) was an African-American community activist and historian in North Omaha, Nebraska.
 The founder of the Negro History Society and the Great Plains Black History Museum, Calloway won awards from several organizations for her activism in the community and Nebraska.
 "I Love Black History" was the former website for the Bertha W. Calloway Center for the Research and Study of African and African-American History, Art, and Culture and the Great Plains Black History Museum before it.

 Biography

-Bertha Calloway was born in 1925.
-As a student Bertha Calloway was a member of a pioneering Omaha civil rights group called the DePorres Club, first based at Creighton University.
-During those years, she already planned creating a museum about the African-American experience to tell the history she never learned in school.
+Bertha Calloway was born on July 14, 1925.
+As a student, she was a member of a pioneering Omaha civil rights group called the DePorres Club, first based at Creighton University.
+During those years, she was already planning to create a museum about the African-American experience to tell the history she never learned in school.
 She was also active for years with the National Association for the Advancement of Colored People (NAACP), which had a chapter in the city since 1912.